osixia/docker-openldap/README.md

 To fully understand how this image works take a look at: https://github.com/osixia/docker-light-baseimage

+## Contributing

+If you find this image useful here's how you can help:

+- Send a pull request with your kickass new features and bug fixes
+- Help new users with [issues](https://github.com/osixia/docker-openldap/issues) they may encounter
+- Support the development of this image and star this repo ! ;)

 ## Tests

 We use **Bats** (Bash Automated Testing System) to test this image: